Elevate Your Marketing Emails with Email Graphics + Examples

 Another way to show your brand’s personality is through animation like this one from Headspace.
 Animation is a great medium to demonstrate how your product or service can work wonders for your users or subscribers.
 Plus, you can personalize your animation by using custom illustrations to make your brand unique.

-If you need help with email design and want to increase your clickthrough rates, you can partner with a graphic design service like Penji to help you out!
 Designing an email is a challenge, but with Penji, we will make it a breeze for you.
 All we need is your design brief, and the designers will get to work on your email design.
-So, if you want to give Penji a try, subscribe here, or enjoy a 30-day money-back guarantee!
+Check out our portfolio to see what we can do for your business.

 Solve Your Design Dilemma for Good